starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 See the [Arch Wiki](https://wiki.archlinux.org/title/Zram) for configuration instructions that should work for most distros.

-If you prefer not to use zram, swap files will need to be [configured](https://wiki.archlinux.org/title/Swap#Swap_file).
+If you prefer not to use zram, a swap file will need to be [configured](https://wiki.archlinux.org/title/Swap#Swap_file).
 We recommend configuring at least a combined 40GB RAM + swap:
 - For 16GB RAM: 24GB swap
 - For 32GB RAM: 8GB swap

-More swap should be configured if you intend to run a few background applications while playing the game.
+More swap should be configured if you intend to run background applications while playing the game.

 ## Steam Deck